St. Helens (film): Production

-The eruption images of Mount St. Helens were sourced from actual file footage of Mount St. Helens, much of it from ABC News, KOMO-TV in Seattle, and KATU-TV in Portland.
+The eruption images of Mount St. Helens were sourced from actual file footage of Mount St. Helens, much of it from ABC News, ABC affiliates KOMO-TV in Seattle, and KATU-TV in Portland.

-One of the film's associate producers, Seattle filmmaker Otto Seiber, nearly lost his life in a filming expedition on Mount St. Helens shortly after the eruption.
+One of the film's associate producers, Seattle filmmaker Otto Sieber, nearly lost his life in a filming expedition on Mount St. Helens shortly after the eruption.
 His film crew had been dropped off by helicopter in the area on May 23, 1980, and as they filmed the devastation, their compasses started malfunctioning due to the magnetic field differences in the volcanic ash.
 This resulted in them getting lost and nearly killed by a second large explosion on May 25, 1980.
 Brief clips from the 1980 documentary film The Eruption of Mount St. Helens! filmed during that expedition were included in the movie, as were clips from a previous expedition to the Mount St. Helens area several weeks before the May 18, 1980, eruption.

 Filming of the movie began in November 1980 and finished in April 1981.
 The film premiered on May 18, 1981, on the first anniversary of the eruption.
 The film was given a limited theatrical release, mostly in the Pacific Northwest.

 Film production crews used facilities at the Inn of the Seventh Mountain resort in Seventh Mountain, Oregon, for lodging and production offices.

 Gerri Whiting, the sister of lodge owner Harry Truman, served as a historical consultant for the film.
 According to her, Harry Truman and David Johnston were indeed friends and spent some time together.

 One of the film's writers was Larry Sturholm, a Portland and Seattle television news reporter and personality known for humorous local news stories.
 Sturholm was murdered in 1989 before his subsequent screenplay, Shadow Games, could be completed.